jlleongarcia/jlleongarcia/content/blog/da-ml.md

 The goal is to identify relationships between data points and group them into clusters or assign them to categories.

-Unlike supervised learning, which uses labeled data to train a model, unsupervised learning does not require any labels or outcomes to be known beforehand.
+Unlike supervised learning, which uses labeled data to train a model, **unsupervised learning does not require any labels or outcomes to be known beforehand**.
 Rather, the algorithm itself must discover the patterns in the data, without any guidance.

 It can be used for a variety of tasks, such as:
 * Clustering data points - to group similar entities based on their features